Fraud Alert FAQs

-If you confirm that your card has had a fraudulent transaction, the card will be deactivated and you will need to contact customer care at 1.866.398.7226 to have it reactivated or a new card produced.
-If you receive a new card, you will automatically be registered with the newly issued card number, and alerts will reflect this new number.
+If you confirm that your card has had a fraudulent transaction, the card will be deactivated and you will need to contact our fraud center at 1.855.293.2456 to have it reactivated or a new card produced.
+If you receive a new card, you will automatically be registered with a newly issued card number, and alerts will reflect this new number.

 If you receive an email notification and respond, you will still receive the phone notification because it went into a queue and was held until 8:00 AM.
 You do not need to take any action with the phone call if you have responded through the email notification.

 You can complete this secure webform to update your contact information for your personal accounts.
 Remember, the information you submit will be updated across all of your accounts.
 You can also call 1.866.EXTRACO (398.7226) and speak to a Relationship Banker who will be more than happy to assist you!

 You do not need to sign up to receive fraud alerts.
 We will use the contact information we have on file for you to send you fraud alerts via text, email and phone calls.